 Andy Hunt 4th Dan

 Andy took up Karate at the age of 43 at the request of his 7 year old daughter, training at the Ruislip and Hayes Dojos of the KUGB, competing locally and nationally at both Kata and Kumite.
 He was awarded 1st Dan by Sensei Keinosuke Enoeda at Crystal palace in 1998.

-Joining WSKF England in 2002, and following breaks in training due to illness and foreign travel, he returned to training with Sensei Tomiko Mitsuoka and was awarded 2nd Dan in 2005 and 3rd Dan by Sensei Hitoshi Kasuya in 2014.
+Joining WSKF England in 2002, and following breaks in training due to illness and foreign travel, he returned to training with Sensei Tomiko Mitsuoka and was awarded 2nd Dan in 2005, 3rd Dan and 4th Dan by Sensei Hitoshi Kasuya in 2014 and 2022, respectively.